 A Brief History of Bengali Chingri Macher Malai Curry

 The Chingri Macher Malai Curry, at its most basic, is a coconut-based spicy prawn curry with moderate sweetness, characteristic of most Bengali recipes.
 Nevertheless, the term “malai” sparked a lot of arguments and divergences.
 Many people assume that the word in the context of the dish refers to the thick consistency because malai is Hindi for cream.
 However, a less common theory suggests that this tea term may be attributable to the ‘Malay,’ thus indicating some Malay or Southeast Asian influence on the dish.
-This theory becomes more credible when considering Bengal’s past position as an essential spice trade center.
+This theory becomes more credible when considering Bengal’s past position as an essential spice trade centre.

 At the peak of the spice age, merchants and seamen from all over the world, including Malaysia, Indonesia, and other Southeast Asian countries, regularly visited ports in Bengal.
 It is thought that these merchants also craved coconut-based foods like the Malay Kari Udang (Malaysian coconut prawn curry) and laksa (spicy coconut soup).
 Both cuisines are rich, fragrant, and mostly coconut milk-based curries, as with Chingri Macher Malai Curry.